Want to take classes?

 Credits: 3.00

 Examines the major ideas, issues, events and personalities of the time.
 Offers different frameworks of analysis to enhance comprehension and critical thinking.
-Includes westward movement, Civil War, industrial America, and the Progressive Era.
+Includes the age of Napoleon, the age of nation-states, the birth of modern European thought.
+World War I, Great Depression, World War II, the Vietnam War, and through to the present.

 Instructor: Kurth, Joseph